SmileiPIC/Smilei/doc/Sphinx/Use/namelist.rst

   :default: 1

-  The number of time-steps during which the data is averaged before output.
+  The number of time-steps during which the data is averaged.
+The data is averaged over `time_average` consecutive iterations after the selected time.

 .. py:data:: species